andrija-djurovic/monobinst/README.md

 # monobinst

 The purpose of this application is to create Streamlit UI for [monobinpy](https://pypi.org/project/monobinpy) package.
-For time being application can be run locally, and the main requirements are given below:
+For time being application can be run only locally, and the main requirements are given below:
 ```cmd
 streamlit
 pandas